Litfiba: Fourth era (2009–present)

 In November 2009, the long-time manager of the band Alberto Pirelli announced Litfiba was going to break up.
 One month later, on 11 December 2009, a message posted on the official website of the band announced the surprising reunion of the two historical founders: Piero Pelù and Ghigo Renzulli.
 They played four concerts in spring 2010 as Litfiba: Milan (13 April), Florence (16 April), Rome (19 April), and Acireale (21 April).
 A longer tour and a new album was expected in the second half of the year.
 The band published the successful live album Stato libero di Litfiba which also included two unreleased tracks: "Sole Nero" and "Barcollo".

 On 17 January 2012 the new album Grande nazione came out, led by the singles Squalo (25 November 2011) and La mia valigia (13 January 2012).

 In January 2013 the band reunited with original founders Gianni Maroccolo and Antonio Aiazzi, as well as new addition on drums Luca Martelli (from Giorgio Canali's Rossofuoco) and started a tour called "Trilogia 1983-1989", playing only songs from the historical "Trilogy Of Power" plus some related singles from the same period.
 The band produced a live CD ("Trilogia '83-'89") at the end of the historical reunion.
 Later in 2013, Litfiba began a hiatus to permit its members to pursue their personal and artistic projects.
 After a last gig with the "Trilogia" line-up in Sardinia, the band announces a tour for 2015 which celebrated the following era of the band.
 The "Tetralogia Tour" focused on the 4 albums "El Diablo", "Terremoto", "Spirito" and "Mondi sommersi", dedicated to the elements of fire, earth, air and water respectively.
 Ghigo and Piero hit the stage with a renewed line-up which included drummer Luca Martelli, keyboardist Federico Sagona (already on "Stato libero" and "Grande nazione") and new bass player Franco Li Causi.
-New album "Eutopia" follows, followed by some last tours in which keyboard player Fabrizio Simoncioni (already with the band as musician and engineer in the 1990s) and bass player Dado Neri are involved.
+New album "Eutopia" follows, followed by some last tours in which keyboard player Fabrizio Simoncioni (already with the band as musician and engineer in the 1990s) and new bass player Dado Neri are involved together with Martelli on drums.

 On 29 October 2025, the band updated their social media with an image consisting only of the text "2026".
+Days after, Litfiba announce the second reunion of their original core line-up consisting of Pelu', Renzulli, Maroccolo and Aiazzi (plus once again drummer Luca Martelli) for the celebration of the 4'th anniversary of their iconic second album, "17 Re", in the summer of following year.